-At the sophomore, junior, and senior levels, the students' written and oral presentations average out to green in every category.
+At the sophomore, junior, and senior levels, the students' oral presentations average out to green in every category.
 Perhaps more impressively, every score by each student used as part of this assessment rated as green.
 The consistently higher marks for more advanced students indicate both a deeper understanding of the material and a refinement of their oral and written presentation skills.
-The trend lines are fairly flat (a small dip for the seniors is related to the graduation of an excellent student and the aforementioned weak senior class), but since they are rating very high, that's a perfectly acceptable outcome.
+The trend lines are fairly flat, but since they are rating very high, that's a perfectly acceptable outcome.